experiment-games/experiment-source/docs/libraries/Files/FileExists.md

       default: "0"
   returns:
     - type: boolean
-      description: "true if the file exists, false otherwise."
+      description: "true if the file or directory exists, false otherwise."
 ---

 <div class="lua__search__keywords">
-Files.FileExists &#x2013; Check if a file exists.
+Files.FileExists &#x2013; Check if the file or directory exists.
 </div>